brightsg/Dubrovnik/Readme.md

 - Create an empty project normally, make sure it builds

-- Add Mono.Framework and Dubrovnik.Framework as to your project
+- Add Mono.framework and Dubrovnik.framework as to your project

 - Add /Library/Frameworks to "Framework Search Paths"